-A complete sponsor identification must be included in each advertisement a station broadcasts.
-Stations may insert the sponsor ID into any advertisement that fails to include it even if the insertion causes the spot to be modified.
-If time prohibits adding the ID, the licensee may air the spot without the proper identification, so long as the ID is added before the next airing.
-For television, the sponsor must be identified with letters equal to or greater than four percent of the vertical picture height and air for not less than four seconds.
-If a station is unable to add the required visual identification without taking extraordinary measures, the station may add the audio identification only, but must add the visual identification within one business day of the ad's first airing.
-The identification must appear at the beginning and end of any sponsored political program that is longer than five minutes.
+A complete sponsorship identification must be included in each advertisement a station broadcasts.
+Stations may insert the sponsorship ID into any advertisement that fails to include it even if the insertion causes the spot to be modified.
+(This is an exception to the "no-censorship provision" discussed earlier.)
+If time prohibits pre-broadcast review, the licensee may air the spot without the proper identification for that very first airing, so long as the sponsorship ID is added before the next airing.
+The identification must appear at the beginning or end of any sponsored political program five minutes or less, and both places if programming is longer.